-The best Pumpkin Sheet Cake made in a sheet pan and coated with a creamy Cinnamon Cream Cheese Frosting that melts into the cake as it cools.
-An easy and irresistibly tender pumpkin cake recipe that’s ready in 30 minutes and perfect for fall!
+This easy Pumpkin Sheet Cake is made in a sheet pan and coated with a creamy cinnamon cream cheese frosting that melts into the cake as it cools.
+A tender pumpkin cake recipe that’s ready in 30 minutes and perfect for fall baking!

 Inspired by classic Texas sheet cake, this homemade cake is made in a sheet pan and calls for savory pumpkin in place of chocolate cake and a rich, cinnamon cream cheese frosting in lieu of chocolate icing.
 The resulting cake is simply heavenly and perfect for fall gatherings – in flavor and in size!

 The great pumpkin and spice flavors of this cake come together with a list of common ingredients (many overlap between the cake and the frosting!).
 Here’s what you’ll need to make this Pumpkin Sheet Cake with Cinnamon Frosting:

 - Pumpkin Puree: Either canned or freshly pureed pumpkin.
 Along with pumpkin flavor, the puree gives the cake crumb a rich, moist texture.